Replacing functors with enriched ones

 \section{Abstract}

 We describe simple criteria under which a given functor is naturally equivalent to an enriched one.
 We do this for several bases of enrichment, namely (pointed) simplicial sets, (pointed) topological spaces and orthogonal spectra.
-We also describe a few corollaries, such as a result on simplicial Dwyer-Kan localizations that may be of independent interest.
+We also describe a few corollaries, such as a new proof of a result of Lurie on Dwyer--Kan localizations.